KrisenKulturDE/gemeinschaft.online_openAPI/README.md

 Do not forget that the server needs a .env file to work.
 An example .env.example is provided in the server files.

+Also the client needs a jwt which is the empty token parameter in src/components/Form/Form.js on line 11

 ## Deployment

 The client can be build by doing `cd client` to get into the client folder and then `npm run build`.